jaredhanson/passport-webauthn/README.md

 The WebAuthn authentication strategy authenticates users using a public key-based credential.
-The authenticator which stores this credential is typically the user's device, which is unlocked using a PIN or biometric, or an external security key.
+The authenticator which stores this credential is typically the user's device or an external security key, either of which may be unlocked using a PIN or biometric.

 The strategy takes a `verify` function as an argument, which accepts `id` and `userHandle` as arguments.  `id` identifies a public key credential that has